wicked-smart/django_mail/README.md

 # Mail Web-app
-A Lighweight Gmail like web-app that let users send and receive emails in thier inbox.
+A Lightweight Gmail like web-app that let users send and receive emails in thier inbox.

 ## Screenshot of pages
 | ![inbox](images/inbox.png) | ![compose](images/compose.png) |